djangocon/djangocon-discord-scheduler/_drafts/2021-10-22-15-05-maintaining-demystified-preview.md

 title: Maintaining Demystified
 ---

-:tada: Talk starting in 5 minutes: **Maintaining Demystified** by *Katherine Michel*
+:tada: Talk starting in 5 minutes: **Maintaining Demystified/** by *Katherine Michel*

 :alarm_clock: Watch the talk at [15:10 CDT](https://time.is/compare/0310PM_22_October_2021_in_Chicago)

-See the talk information at https://2021.djangocon.us/talks/maintaining-demystified/
+See the talk information at https://2021.djangocon.us/talks/maintaining-demystified/ (EN) and https://2021.djangocon.us/talks/desmitificando-el-mantenimiento/ (ES)

 Live discussions are happening in <#885229363921043486>.